 What is SOCOMD?

 The Special Forces of the Australian Defence Force are grouped under the Special Operations Command (SOCOMD).
 Due to their specialist skills and training, special forces soldiers are often at the front line as they conduct and or support special operations in places such as East Timor, Iraq and Afghanistan.
 The job they perform is dangerous and often confronting and sadly many of those killed or wounded in recent combat operations are from the SOCOMD units and many of those who returned from duty suffer physical and mental illnesses related to their service in the military.
 SOCOMD units covered by the CWT include;

 - Headquarters Special Operations Command (HQ SOCOMD)

-- Special Operations Command Education & Training Centre (SOTEC)
+- Defence Special Operations Training & Education Centre (DSOTEC)